elephantscale/es-training-new/course-outlines/AI/AI-for-Business-Leaders.md

 * Protech catalog https://www.protechtraining.com/ai-3017-microsoft-ai-for-business-leaders-pt29723

 (C) Elephant Scale
-December 31, 2024
+February 5, 2024

 ## Course Description

 * Unlock the transformative potential of artificial intelligence.
-This course empowers business leaders with the knowledge and tools to effectively integrate AI into their organizations, creating substantial business value while ensuring ethical and responsible AI practices.
-You'll gain familiarity with AI tools, understand essential terminology, and identify practical use cases.
-Learn to develop a robust AI strategy, foster an AI-ready culture, and navigate the stages of AI success.
-The course also covers planning AI projects, making informed investments, and leveraging no-code AI tools to empower business users.
-Ideal for executives and managers, this course prepares you to lead your organization into a future driven by AI innovation.
+* This course empowers **business leaders** with the knowledge and tools to effectively integrate AI into their organizations, creating substantial business value while ensuring ethical and responsible AI practices.
+* You'll gain familiarity with AI tools, understand essential terminology, and identify practical use cases.
+* Learn to develop a robust AI strategy, foster an AI-ready culture, and navigate the stages of AI success.
+* The course also covers planning AI projects, making informed investments, and leveraging no-code AI tools to empower business users.
+* Ideal for **executives and managers**, this course prepares you to lead your organization into a future driven by AI innovation.

+## Important note
+* You are looking at a version of this course for a specific use cases of a sales organization.
+* We can also develop a course for your specific use cases applicable to your organization.

 ## Audience
 * Managers and Execs